yujingaya/josa/README.md

 select!("{}{은} {}{가} 먹고싶다", user, mackerel);
 ```

-which is more clear compared to current syntax:
+which is terser than current syntax:

 ### Hangul enum variants
 As soon as [non-ASCII identifiers (#55467)][ident] arrives stable, we will change the names of josas to Hangul: